eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 1. Use the Insomnia request labeled `"Step 2.2.2 Verify the Creation"`.
 2. Replace `<DIGITAL_TWIN_ID_BASE64_ENCODED>` `with` the Base64-encoded version of the Digital Twin ID.
-- You can encode your Digital Twin ID using this [Base64 Encoder](https://www.base64encode.org/).
+- You can encode your Digital Twin ID using this <a href="https://www.base64encode.org/Base64" target="_blank" rel="noopener noreferrer"> Encoder</a>

 Example: